google/zetasql/docs/aggregate-dp-functions.md

 contribution_bounds_per_row => (lower_bound,upper_bound)
 ```

-Use this named argument to clamp values per group or
+Use the contribution bounds named argument to [explicitly clamp][dp-exp-clamp]
-per row between a lower and upper bound.
+values per group or per row between a lower and upper bound in a
+`DIFFERENTIAL_PRIVACY` clause.

+Input values:

 + `contribution_bounds_per_row`: Contributions per privacy unit are clamped
   on a per-row (per-record) basis.
-This means that:
+This means the following:
   +  Upper and lower bounds are applied to column values in individual
     rows produced by the input subquery independently.
   +  The maximum possible contribution per privacy unit (and per grouping set)